As discussed in our Available Products section, multiple countries have approved Suprelorin®

 Studies have found Suprelorin to be effective at contracepting cats of both sexes, as well as female dogs.
 One feline study used a 4.7mg implant (approved for minimum 6-month contraception in male dogs) and found significant variability in duration of efficacy.
 Male cats demonstrated 6 to 36 months contraception, with variable onset; females, 16 to 37 months.

-One study with 102 owned female dogs found that one 4.7mg implant effectively contracepted animals for between 212 and 563 days, a duration that was extended with a second implant.
-Another study, organized by the nonprofit organization Dogs With No Names, has employed Suprelorin to reduce unwanted births among free-roaming dogs in Canada’s First Nations communities.
+A study with 102 owned female dogs found that one 4.7mg implant effectively contracepted animals for between 212 and 563 days, a duration that was extended with a second implant.
+Another study, organized by the nonprofit organization Foundation of Animal Wellness Initiatives, has employed Suprelorin to reduce unwanted births among free-roaming dogs in Canada’s First Nations communities.
 It has re-implanted dogs at intervals of 12-24 months, and these dogs have not become pregnant.

 Although these findings are promising insofar as they show Suprelorin’s ability to offer long-term contraception (while offering reversibility), they also speak to the need for careful monitoring, or re-implantation at regular intervals, to ensure that animals will not regain fertility.